 Haven’t had an intranet check-up in a while?
 Let’s start by going over the vitals:

 Is your intranet engaging your employees?

-Knowing how often various areas of your intranet are being visited will give you an indication for which areas are the most popular or useful to your organization.
-At Intranet Connections, we provide a stats module where you can see which areas of your site are being visited the most and have the ability to track site usage including page popularity, user logins, browsing behavior and specific content tracking.
+Knowing how often various areas of your intranet are being visited will give you an indication of which areas are the most popular or useful to your organization.
+At Intranet Connections, we provide a stats module where you can see which areas of your site are being visited the most and have the ability to track site usage including page popularity, user logins, browsing behavior, and specific content tracking.
 Stats can be invaluable as an audit trail for monitoring edits and deletions.